vareeq/tcp-http-proxy/Readme.md

 # Go TCP HTTP Proxy Server

-This project demonstrated proxy-ing tcp connection into a http server and return the response back to tcp
+This project demonstrates how to proxy a TCP connection through an HTTP server and return the response back to the TCP client.

 ## Prerequisites